LeeTwentyThree/Lee23-LegacySubnauticaMods/README.md

 ### Other

-You can leave feedback or report an issue [here](https://forms.gle/MAa7Kovx6CRodsd77).
+You can leave feedback or report an issue on the [Issues tab](https://github.com/LeeTwentyThree/Lee23-SubnauticaMods/issues) or [here](https://forms.gle/MAa7Kovx6CRodsd77) if you don't have an account.